 The Samsung Galaxy Z Flip 3 is the most direct competitor to the Motorola Razr 5G.
-Samsung’s Flip 3 was released recently, making it newer than Moto’s foldable.
-It’s also cheaper with its launch price of $1,000, although the Razr can be had for the same price at the moment since it’s been on the market for a year now.
+Samsung’s Flip 3 was released in August 2021, making it newer than Moto’s foldable.
+It’s also cheaper with its launch price of $1,000, although the Razr can be had for around the same price at the moment since it’s been on the market for more than a year now.

 We think Samsung’s foldable is the better option at the moment since it offers more in almost every area.
 The Razr does have a leg up on the Galaxy when it comes to the outer display, which is bigger at 2.7 inches (the one on the Galaxy comes in at 1.9 inches).

 Where to buy the Motorola Razr 5G

 In India, the phone is available via Flipkart and is currently priced at Rs.
 124,999.